15 Charming Spots to See Christmas Lights in London (2022)

 The Christmas lights at Regent Street are doubly special since this street is where the sparkling tradition began.
 Back in 1954, the Daily Telegraph reported that London looked “drab” at Christmas.
 Facing such declarations, Regent Street decided to show the newspaper they knew how to celebrate Christmas and hung dazzling decorations across the entire street.
 Regent Street set a successful example, and many other parts of the city followed the tradition.

 Today, the lovely decorations still hover above, invading this part of the city with an angelical and Christmassy atmosphere.
-There’s a big switch-on event in the middle of November to kick off the festive holiday season in London.
-Hopefully, in 2021 will be able to see it again!
+In 2021, a big switch-on event was organized in the middle of November to kick off the festive holiday season in London.

 3. Carnaby Street